MakieOrg/Website/src/blogposts/v0.24.0/post.md

 plot!(parent, attr, args...; kwargs...)
 ```

 Keyword arguments take priority over the nodes in `attr` here.
 Any node that is not compatible with `plot!()` will be ignored.

 #### Copy - Modify

-Copying and adjusting "Attributes" does not work anymore for the same reason
+Copying and adjusting attributes also does not work anymore:

 ```julia
 # no-eval